tomgasaner/dot-files/README.md

 $ git pull origin main
 ```

-Run `make` command to see the available options:
+Run `make` to see the available commands:

 ```bash
 $ make